<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Learning Outcomes

-• Contribute to team standards for licensing, governance, and measuring AI's real productivity impact.
+• Recognize C#-specific AI failure modes (stale APIs, async anti-patterns, nullable violations), apply NuGet supply-chain and secret-handling guardrails, and contribute to team standards for cost, licensing, governance, rollout, and measuring real productivity impact.

 Training Materials